lmu-osc/Introduction-Simulations-in-R/tutorial_pages/download-repo.md

 <img src="../assets/download.PNG" width="750">
 <br/>

-Once the .zip file downloaded, extract it and place the folder in the desired directory (e.g. Documents).
+Here is the GitHub repository we are using today: https://github.com/MalikaIhle/Introduction-Simulations-in-R. Once the .zip file downloaded, extract it and place the folder in the desired directory (e.g. Documents).

 **2) Turn it into a RStudio project**